MisanthropicBit/neotest-busted/README.md

         require("neotest-busted")({
-            -- Leave as nil to let neotest-busted automatically find busted busted_command = "<path to a busted executable>", -- Extra arguments to busted
+            -- Leave as nil to let neotest-busted automatically find busted busted_command = "<path to a busted executable>", -- Do not use nvim to run busted, but run busted directly no_nvim = false,
+            -- Extra arguments to busted
             busted_args = { "--shuffle-files" },
             -- List of paths to add to package.path in neovim before running busted